About the We Love Crawfish Website

 About the Authors

 As natives of Louisiana, we grew up in Alexandria in Central Louisiana, and lived in north Louisiana for a period.
 Later, we lived in the southern part of the state, in Baton Rouge, for 36 years.
+I learned at an early age how to crawfish from my father along Highway 1 near Marksville.

 There are so many fascinating things about Louisiana, including its legendary Louisiana cuisine.